Pieloth/ASUS-G713PV-fix/README.md

 >
 > Just rerun the script in such case after a driver installation.

+> [!CAUTION]
+> Again, REAPPLY AsMedia Hotfix Updater 2006_1E each time Chipset drivers are changed, or updated with AMD Adrenalin suite

 |Action|Command or Registry key: all HKLM keys expand to HKLM\SYSTEM\CurrentControlSet\Control\ |Windows or driver value|New tweaked value|
 |:-----|:---------------------|:-----------:|:------------------------:|
 |Disable Core Isolation| Either in Windows Security, or Registry key: HKLM\...\DeviceGuard\Scenarios\HypervisorEnforcedCodeIntegrity > Enabled (dword)|1| 0|